gcarreno/laz-JSON-Viewer/README.md

 - The `Escape` key exits the application.
 - On Linux the `Ctrl+Q` key combination exits the application.
 - On Windows the `Atl+X` key combination exits the application.

+## Translations

+At the moment the available translations are for:
+- Portuguese(Portugal)

+If you like this application and are willing to translate it, I would be immensely grateful towards that effort!!

 ## Setup as default viewer